devall-org/ash_req_opt/README.md

 # AshReqOpt

-Concise and explicit DSL for attributes and relationships in Ash resources.
+Shortcut DSL for attributes and relationships in Ash resources.

 ### For attribute